MobileFirstLLC/extension-cli/guide/01-getting-started.md

 ### Default Project Organization

 Before you start using the CLI, inspect your project file structure.
-You can override most of these paths when specifying build and documentation settings, but this organization matches the CLI defaults.
+You can override most of these paths in configurations, but this organization matches the CLI defaults.

-If you created an extension using the command above, your file structure will look like this.
+If you created a new extension using the command above, your file structure already looks like this.

 Path | Description
 --- | ---